bncarey42/trilium-themes/README.md

 * __Ayu-Mirage__ - based on [Ayu](https://github.com/ayu-theme/ayu-colors) by [ayu-theme](https://github.com/ayu-theme)
 * __Darkasher__ - a little something I threw together on a Sunday morning

-For more info on theming trilium see the [trilium wiki article on theming](https://github.com/zadam/trilium/wiki/Themes).
+For more info on theming trilium see the [trilium wiki](https://github.com/zadam/trilium/wiki/Themes).

 ## "Installation"/Use steps
 1. Clone this repo locally